-These Mini Taco Wonton Cup Appetizers are the perfect recipe for game day or tailgating.
-A quick and easy throw together with layers of refried beans, chorizo, and the beloved shredded cheese.
-Of course, you will want to gather whatever toppings you like whether that’s sour cream, guacamole, or your favorite salsa to complete these bites.
+These Mini Taco Wonton Appetizers are the perfect recipe for any get-together, especially your Super Bowl Party that's coming up.
+A quick and easy throw-together with layers of refried beans, chorizo, and the beloved shredded cheese.
+Of course, you will want to gather whatever toppings you like whether that's sour cream, guacamole, or your favorite salsa to complete these bites.

-Like many Americans, this is the season that weekends give way to Game Day.
+Like many Americans, this is the season that weekends have given way to Football Game Day.
 And around our house, it means swinging from the heights of exhilaration to the depths of despair.
-It’s not uncommon to hear sounds of whoops and hollers coming from our living room as well as some pounding on the furniture, screaming at the TV screen and maybe even a little bit of cussing in the air.
-As for me though, I tend to become the quiet one once the kickoff takes place.
-I’m the one who feels sorry for the players when they make a bad play, even if it’s the opposing side.
-I’m way too nice to be an outrageous fan.
+It's not uncommon to hear sounds of whoops and hollers coming from our living room as well as some pounding on the furniture, screaming at the TV screen and maybe even a little bit of light cussing in the air.

 Filling the Wontons with Refried Beans, Chorizo and Sautéed Onions

-The one thing I like about chorizo for this recipe is the meat is already seasoned and it carries some heat.
-It’s loaded with spices and herbs, like chili peppers, paprika, cumin, garlic, oregano, etc. There’s such flavor inside that you don’t even need to add anything except maybe a little bit of salt.
-It’s one reason these Mini Taco Wonton Cup Appetizers are so simple to pull together.
+The one thing I like about chorizo for these taco wontons is the meat is already seasoned.
+It's loaded with spices and herbs, like chili peppers, paprika, cumin, garlic, oregano, etc. There's such flavor inside that you don't even need to add anything, except maybe a little bit of salt.
+It's one reason these Mini Taco Wonton Cup Appetizers are so simple to pull together.

 - Prep Time: 15 minutes